vinyjoshi/Team-Charpentier/README.md

 * Perl : sudo apt install perl
 * Node : sudo apt install nodejs

+After you install all these dependencies, you need to make the downloaded Team_Charpentier.sh file executable using this command.
+Go to the directory it is present in, then give the command:
+### chmod +x Team_Charpentier.sh

 You have to install these to run the main bash sciprt on you computer